thms/chaos-engineering/README.md

 # DOING
-MQ Consumer service
+MQ create queue via config file, so that there is a way to use config files for all the rest

 # TODO
-MQ create queue via config file
+MQ cluster with native HA - three nodes.
 Kafka Broker
 Consumer publish to Kafka
 Consumer consume from Kafka and update local data store / read model